 I’ve learned many things about chickens in my life and killing chickens is probably my least favorite.
 But, if we’re raising chickens for meat, we need to know the best way to take their lives humanely.

-after a couple of decades of keeping and raising chickens for eggs and fun.
-I purchased 13 young roosters of a breed that I like,
+I recently butchered my first after a couple of decades of keeping and raising chickens for eggs and fun.
+I purchased 13 young roosters of a breed that I like, Cuckoo Marans, planning to keep two for breeding and using the rest for meat.
+I got a great deal from someone that had too many roosters.

 Marans are a dual purpose French breed known for chocolaty brown eggs.
 They are a large chicken that was developed for egg and meat production.
 I’d wanted to find a Cuckoo Marans rooster for breeding and begin raising chickens for meat, so this group was perfect.